Advancing the Future of Oncology

 hidden cancer targets

 In immunotherapy, success begins with the right target.
-Traditional antibody therapies often fail because cancer cell surface proteins are also found on healthy cells- leading to off-target effects and limited efficacy.
+Traditional antibody therapies often fail because cancer cell surface proteins are also found on healthy cells- leading to on-target, off-tumor effects and limited efficacy.

 Eximmium is redefining cancer therapy by uncovering novel, tumor-specific targets and pairing them with first-in-class monoclonal antibodies.
 Our proprietary platform technology has yielded a growing portfolio of antibodies and related products against previously undruggable proteins.